 - “Demanding diversity and inclusion is easy.
 What’s difficult is navigating conflicts that arise amidst diversity and inclusion.

 - “It isn’t mere diversity and inclusion we need.
-It’s unity amidst diversity and inclusion.
-Unity is impossible without empathy.
+It’s unity amidst diversity and inclusion without conformity.
+This is impossible without empathy.

 - “Without the ability to realize empathy amidst conflict, diversity and inclusion can merely fuel fragmentation and resentment.